Explore Milwaukee’s top things to do, from baseball at Miller Park to the Pabst Mansion

 The Milwaukee RiverWalk: Nightlife, shopping, and people-watching center on Milwaukee’s 20-block pedestrian promenade.
 Stroll through the city’s Historic Third Ward, Downtown, and Beerline B neighborhoods to soak up views of outdoor sculptures with the Milwaukee River for a backdrop.

 Milwaukee’s winters call for fortitude, with daytime highs of about 30 degrees Fahrenheit in January and average nighttime lows in the teens.
 But the cold doesn’t keep locals from getting outdoors, with ice-skating in Red Arrow Park and skiing and tubing just outside the city at spots like The Rock Snowpark.
 During the summer, temperatures hover in the mid-70s and the city bursts into nearly round-the-clock al fresco activity, from outdoor dining and lively street festivals to blue-sky sailing on Lake Michigan.

-Touted as the “World’s Largest Music Festival,” Summerfest hosts hundreds of diverse performers.
+One of the nation's largest music festivals, the annual Summerfest hosts hundreds of diverse performers.
 Visit to see performances on multiple stages over the course of 11 days in June and July.

 In the warmer months, you can rent a bicycle at a Bublr Bikes kiosk and pedal along more than 100 miles of paved trails, including a path leading to Miller Park.
 When winter winds hit, consider The Hop.
 Milwaukee ́s modern streetcar system traverses downtown, the Lower East Side, and the Historic Third Ward.